HuwCheston/2025-jazz-generation-listening-test/docs/RUN.md

 the browser, and the app should restart with the new code (note: this hot-refreshing does not yet apply to non-Python assets such as JavaScript or HTML).

+*Warning*: local installations are currently not supported on Windows.

 ### Running without bash